hscstudio/angular1-yii2/documentation/index.md

-# How To Create Single Page Application in minutes!
-# with AngularJs 1.3 and Yii 2.0
+# How To Create Single Page Application in minutes! <br> with AngularJs 1.3 and Yii 2.0
 ![](images/angularjsyii.png)

 ## Table Of Contents